-This walkthrough shows you how to use data connector overrides to allow multiple tenants to share the same data connector, dashboards, etc., but have them display data from a different database for each tenant.
+This walkthrough shows you how to use overrides to allow multiple tenants to share the same data connector, dashboards, etc., but have them display data from a different database for each tenant.
 For example, each tenant might maintain their own database, or you may decide to use separate databases for security reasons.

 2. Example setup